NeeyiOla/Waggle_PowerBI_Report/README.md

 ### **Dashboard Design (Mockkup)**
-In other to achieve a succeful Power Bi report that meet the Stakeholders requirements, an initiative of drafting out a rough sketch of how eash Dashboard would end up looking making sure the stakeholder could be carried along and change anything thing that might not meet their requiremnt satisfaction.
-So, i have to go extra mile to use **MOKKUP.AI** a website that empower BI Developer to design their dashboard report as they desire.
-The below images are targeted end goal for the waggle report visualisation.
+To ensure the Power BI report successfully met stakeholder expectations, an initial step involved drafting a rough visual layout for each dashboard.
+This approach allowed stakeholders to review and provide feedback early in the design process, ensuring alignment with their requirements.
+To support this initiative, I utilized MOKKUP.AI—a platform that enables BI developers to design and prototype dashboard visuals effectively.
+The images below represent the intended visual outcomes for the final Waggle report.

 <br> **MOKKUP DESIGN DASHBOARD 1**